roberlarues/Roofeus/README.md

 ![Blender panel](images/BlenderPanel.png?raw=true "Blender panel")
 - Template: The created template to apply
-- Fill uncompleted space: fills the vertices that were linked to other vertices in the template that doesn't fit in the target face to the target vertices.
+- Fill uncompleted space: Options to fill the space between the vertices that were linked to other vertices in the template that doesn't fit in the target face.
+Available options are:
-- Delete original vertex: deletes the target vertices after apply roofeus.
-- Delete original face: deletes the target faces after apply roofeus.
+    - Fill to vertices: faces will be created until the target vertices.
+    - Fill to border: faces will be created as if they were cut by the target edge.
+This is the most accurate option, but it creates more additional vertices along the edges.
+    - No fill: no faces will be created.
-- Roofeus: does the magic.
+- Roofeus: begin process.